 Best for: Understanding disease patterns to accurately assess risks and provide better diagnoses

-Cost: Contact for quote
+Cost: Contact for a quote

-NextGen Healthcare offers a line of products such as EHR, health information exchange, revenue cycle management for multi and single-specialty hospitals, and small practices.
+NextGen Healthcare offers a line of products such as practice EHR, health information exchange, and revenue cycle management for multi and single-specialty hospitals, and small practices.
 With the aim to empower patients to take control of their health, NextGen Healthcare also enables practitioners to be more engaged and productive.

-Cost: Contact for quote
+Cost: Contact for a quote